 Methodology

-Live means a symbol has validated database-backed coverage powering the app right now, whether that data came from a primary provider or a validated website-seed backfill.
-Demo means the page and workflow are present, but one or more datasets still rely on seeded sample coverage.
-Seeded means the symbol is in the registry with a reserved ticker page or partial backfill while validation catches up.
+Available means a symbol has validated database-backed coverage powering the app right now, whether that data came from a primary provider or a reviewed public-source backfill.
+Sample means a public identity page exists while one or more market fields are still incomplete.
+Tracked means the symbol is part of the monitored universe but should not be read as complete research coverage.

 This distinction is deliberate.
-Histometrics does not collapse “tracked” and “fully live” into the same label when the underlying data state is different.
+Histometrics does not collapse “tracked” and “ready to use” into the same label when the underlying data is different.

 Known limitations